forestdatapartnership/whisp/README.md

 Key files include:
 - `lookup_gee_datasets.csv` contains the list of input datasets, the order they will be displayed, which ones are to be excluded from the current analysis, and which ones are shown as flags (i.e., shown as presence or absence instead of figures for area/percentage coverage of the plot).
-- `config_runtime.py` contains parameters that the user can tweak, e.g., file and column names.
+- `config_runtime.py` contains parameters that the user can tweak, e.g., file and column names. **WARNING: USERS SHOULD NOT EDIT PACKAGE CONFIG ; IF THEY WANT TO, THEY SHOULD INSTALL THE PACKAGE IN EDITABLE MODE IN ORDER TO BE ABLE TO MODIFY CONFIGS WITHOUT HAVING TO RE-INSTALL THE PACKGE EVERY TIME**

-### Modules Folder
+### src code

 Various functions for the main Whisp analysis along with some for interacting with the AgStack Asset Registry.